 The coastal track goes along a forest – where you can try to spot koalas and rare owls – and leads to more secluded, charming beaches on the Granite Bay.

-Last time we went to the National Park, we saw a goanna, two pythons, a sea turtle, many kites and also humpback whales passing by.
+During the same walk in Noosa National Park, we once saw a goanna, two pythons, a sea turtle, many kites and also humpback whales passing by.
 You can often spot dolphins too.

 So much wildlife close to a town is hard to beat, isn’t it?